vikchupak/Prometheus/visualization.md

 ---

-- **When select edit panel, we can see promQL queries used for visualization.
+- **When select edit panel, we can see `promQL queries used for visualization`.
 And we can edit these queries.**
 - In `Connections` setting, we can configure sources to visualize data from, like prometheus.